speakeasy-sdks/nango-typescript-sdk/docs/sdks/sync/README.md

 * [getRecord](#getrecord) - Returns data synced with Nango Sync, allowing for advanced filtering, sorting, and pagination options.
 * [createTrigger](#createtrigger) - Triggers an additional, one-off execution of specified sync(s) for a given connection or all applicable connections if no connection is specified.
-* [createSyncStart](#createsyncstart) - Starts the continuous execution of specified sync(s) for a given connection or all applicable connections if no connection is specified.
+* [start](#start) - Starts the continuous execution of specified sync(s) for a given connection or all applicable connections if no connection is specified.
 * [pause](#pause) - Pauses the continuous execution of specified sync(s) for a given connection or all applicable connections if no connection is specified.
-* [status](#status) - Get the status of specified sync(s) for a given connection or all applicable connections if no connection is specified.
+* [getStatus](#getstatus) - Get the status of specified sync(s) for a given connection or all applicable connections if no connection is specified.
-* [updateConnectionFrequency](#updateconnectionfrequency) - Override a sync's default frequency for a specific connection or revert to the default frequency.
+* [updateFrequency](#updatefrequency) - Override a sync's default frequency for a specific connection or revert to the default frequency.

 ## getRecord